-My standard fee for on-going 50-minute session ranges from
+My fee for each 50-minute session ranges from:

 Depending on your own circumstances, you decide what you are able to pay within that range.
 The more you’re able to pay, the more it allows me to continue to provide lower fees and other pro-bono services for the community.
-The initial intake session, which is 60 minutes, will be $60 more than your 50-minute session fee.
+(The initial intake session, which is 60 minutes, will be $60 more than the 50-minute session fee.)

 I am happy to further discuss any questions you may have about the fees.
 You and I will settle upon a rate/fee before we meet for the first intake session.